ncats/ls-vision/README.md

 Once it's cloned and installed on your local server, you can run a demo application that contains a few sample charts.

-LS-Vision depends on Vega Lite.
 The [LS-Vision documentation](https://github.com/LabShare/ls-vision/docs/LsVision-UserGuide.docx) contains examples of the charts available to you.

 # Demo Project